jcetron/jcetron.github.io/cv.md

 **Research Advisor to NSF Leadership Alliance Student**
 _Harvard University, Cambridge, MA, Summers 2019 & 2020_
 Advisee: Onyul Haque
-Collaborated with, supervised, and mentored a visiting undergraduate student (Onyul Hauqe) for two consecutive summers in the development, administration, analysis, and presentation of a new research project on intergroup attitude importance, culminating in a manuscript that we are preparing to submit for peer-reviewed upblication.
+Collaborated with, supervised, and mentored a visiting undergraduate student (Onyul Hauqe) for two consecutive summers in the development, administration, analysis, and presentation of a new research project on intergroup attitude importance, culminating in a manuscript that has been submitted for peer-reviewed publication (see Current Projects above).
 Student also presented work at a national conference each summer.

 ## Skills
 **Computational Skills**